CURRICULUM OVERVIEW – JUNIORS

 We also offer twice termly outdoor learning experiences though our CHILL OUT sessions (Cunningham Hill Independent Learning for Life), where the children are taught in outdoor settings and use initiative and teamwork skills to carry out tasks which are not possible in a classroom.

-- Being aspirational – Central to our curriculum is the belief that our children should be aspirational academically, professionally and personally.
+- Aspiration – Central to our curriculum is the belief that our children should be aspirational academically, professionally and personally.
 We strive to foster aspirational behaviour by immersing children in an environment rich with ample opportunities to meet a wide range of professionals, take on roles and responsibilities, have entrepreneurial experiences as well as sampling a plethora of extra-curricular activities.
 By equipping children with these skills and confidence we want them to pursue their dreams and reach their full potential.

 Children leave Cunningham Hill fully prepared for the next step in their lives and beyond.
 They will have gained a desire to learn and succeed through decision making, self-evaluation as they strive to be lifelong learners.